How to name a baby in Japan

-When thinking about your baby's name in Japanese, check out the basic rules you need to know and what you need to know to help you name your baby.
+When thinking about baby names in Japan, check out the basic rules and points that you should know to help you name your baby.

 The following kanji and characters can be used in the Japanese name.